-"Eight in 10 drivers (81 percent) said they were less likely to drive cautiously (e.g., taking extra care with stopping, turning and attention to speed) in the summertime. "
+“Eight in 10 drivers (81 percent) said they were (e.g., taking extra care with stopping, turning and attention to speed) in the summertime. “

-"Nearly three-quarters (72 percent) said they were less likely to pay close attention to other drivers on the road in the summer compared to winter months."
+“Nearly three-quarters (72 percent) said they were on the road in the summer compared to winter months.”

-"Drivers are nearly three times less likely to check the condition of their tires in the summer."
+“Drivers are nearly three times n the summer.”

 Heat is enemy of tires